hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 lightbubtype.com, lightbulbentity.com, lightbulburl.com, lightbulbsitemap.com and lightbulbcanonical.com.

-These will be tied to gether with your main site.
-So HESS/DFH requires 6 domains to function including the main site you already have.
+These will be tied together with your main site.
 All domains can purchased from what ever register you prefer.
 Porkbun seems to be the best ive found overall.

-Recommended free Hosting

-I recommend hosting HESS stacks on:
+Recommended free Hosting, I recommend hosting HESS stacks on:

 ✅ Vercel